 - Still have questions about Remote Courses?
 Check out our Frequently Asked Questions on Remote Courses

 Allison Ariail, PT, DPT, CLT-LANA, BCB-PMD, PRPC

 Allison works in the Denver metro area in her practice, Inspire Physical Therapy and Wellness, where she works in a more holistic setting than traditional therapy clinics.
-In addition to instructing for Herman and Wallace on pelvic floor related topics, Allison lectures nationally on lymphedema, cancer related changes to the pelvic floor, and the sacroiliac joint.
+In addition to instructing Herman and Wallace on pelvic floor-related topics, Allison lectures nationally on lymphedema, cancer-related changes to the pelvic floor, and the sacroiliac joint.
 Allison serves as a consultant to medical companies, and physicians.

-Outside of work, Allison enjoys cooking, reading, exercising and most importantly of all, being a mom!
+Outside of work, Allison enjoys spending time with her family, caring for her animals, reading, traveling, and most importantly of all, being a mom!
 She lives in the Denver metro area with her family.